Creating and Using a System Image to Restore Your Computer (Windows 8)

 - Insert the first system image disc into the disc drive, or connect the external hard drive containing the system image to the computer.

 - Click the Power button at the bottom of Settings to open a list of power options.

 - Hold the Shift key while you click Restart .

 - On the Choose an option screen, click Troubleshoot .

 - On the Troubleshoot screen, click Advanced Options .

 - Click System Image Recovery .The computer prepares the system image recovery.

-- Click the user account, enter the account password, and then click Continue .NOTE:If your system image is saved on DVDs and Windows cannot find the system image file, remove the first disk in the set and insert the last disk in the set.
+- Click the user account, enter the account password, and then click Continue .NOTE:If your system image is saved on DVDs and Windows cannot find the system image file, remove the first disc in the set and insert the last disc in the set.
 Then click Retry .
 If your system image is saved on an external hard drive and Windows cannot find the system image file, disconnect and reconnect the drive.
 Then click Retry .